Robert Downey Jr. has a comedy that could turn his career around (and not exactly for the better)

 “It’s been tough the way the world is when it comes to comedyFoxx told CinemaBlend when asked if he had plans to release it soon.
 “We are trying to open the sensitive corners so that people laugh again.
 We hope to keep you guys laughing and take you right into ‘All-Star Weekend’ because we were definitely going for it.”

 The actor-director hints that the cancellation craze and the extreme sensibilities of ‘woke’ culture would have damaged the freedom to laugh and take things with humor.
-And after the criticism that actors like Scarlett Johansson or Natalie Portman received for accepting transgender roles (and having to resign before the media blow); or that controversy is generated because Ana de Armas puts a Hispanic accent on her interpretation of Marilyn Monroe, and a long etcetera, it is evident that seeing Robert Downey Jr. playing a Mexican would not go down well in today’s society.
+And after the criticism received by actors like Scarlett Johansson or Natalie Portman for accepting transgender roles (and having to resign in the face of media blowback); or that controversy is generated because Ana de Armas puts a Hispanic accent on her interpretation of Marilyn Monroe, and a long etcetera, it is evident that seeing Robert Downey Jr. playing a Mexican would not go down well in today’s society.
 Much less that Jamie Foxx uses humor to dress up as a white and racist police officer, when so many tragedies and controversies have occurred in the US around this issue.

 If you’re wondering what the Iron Man actor was thinking to accept the project, you have to go back to 2015/2016.
 When Foxx offered him the character, it was due to the financial success of Tropical Thunder.
 In that 2008 film, the actor played an Australian method actor who resorted to ‘blackface’ to play an African American.
 The idea did not sit well with certain sectors of society with many critics against the film and the actor.
 Because although the purpose of his interpretation was to ridicule the practice that lasted for so many years in the industry and method work, there were many people who did not understand the joke given the sensitivity of the matter.
 It was one of the many blows that fell to the film along with the criticism of Tom Cruise, who pointed out that his character Les Grossman was anti-Semitic, while different groups tried to boycott the film, feeling that certain scenes offended people with mental disabilities.
 Nonetheless, Tropic Thunder It was a box office success and Robert Downey Jr. was beginning to hang on to the Iron Man fury and the matter did not go any further.
 However, fourteen years later the world has changed a lot.